 Tuesday, April 18th, 11:30 – 1 pm

 Help raise awareness and vital funds to prevent, evaluate, and treat child abuse in Central Oregon!

-- Attend this free event as my team member
+Attend this event as my team member at Tom’s Table

-- Make a donation if you are unable to attend – please reference my name (John Furrow) as Team Captain
+Make a donation if you are unable to attend – please reference our Team, Tom’s Table

 For more information: www.kidscenter.org